-The classes are held in one of our two “Salas de Conversación” in our office in North Park.
+The classes are held in one of our three “Salas de Conversación” in our office in North Park, or online.
 We practice our Spanish through real conversation and through a quick mini-lesson each week.
 We talk about our day to day lives, we play games and we discuss random, thought provoking topics.
 The classes are fun, laid back and un-intimidating and we often end up in laughter!

 The classes are offered on an on-going basis all year long.
 You’re welcome to start out with the minimum requirement of 4 classes and then continue if you find yourself enjoying the classes and learning a lot!
 I have to warn you…the classes are addictive.
 We happen to have the most wonderful, interesting, nicest, coolest students in the world and you can’t help but have fun in class